jaalto/project--shell-script-performance-and-portability/README.md

     parallel --pipepart --arg-file "$largefile" grep "$re"
 ```

-# POSIX, SHELLS AND PORTABILITY
+# SHELLS AND PERFORMANCE

-## About Legacy Bourne Shell scripting practises
+TODO

+# PORTABILITY

+## LEGACY SHELL SCRIPTING PRACTISES

 In typical cases, the legacy `sh`
 ([Bourne Shell](https://en.wikipedia.org/wiki/Bourne_shell))
 is not a relevant target for shell scripting.
-These practices are best left to
-archaeologists and historians to study;
-time has long eroded their relevance.
-All
-Linux and and relevant UNIX operating systems
+All Linux and and relevant UNIX operating systems
 have long provided an
 `sh` that is POSIX-compliant enough.
 Note that
 nowadays `sh` is